tetratelabs/qcon-labs/docs/install.md

 ## Install Istio

+Take a moment to learn about [Istio installation profiles](https://istio.io/latest/docs/setup/additional-setup/config-profiles/){target=_blank}.

+Choose your journey:

+=== "Simple Recipe"

+    This installation recipe uses the `default` profile, which installs both `istiod` and `istio-ingressgateway` components in a single step.

     1. Istio can be installed directly with the CLI:

         ```{.shell .language-shell}
         istioctl install
         ```

     1. When prompted, enter `y` to proceed to install Istio.

-Take a moment to learn more about [Istio installation profiles](https://istio.io/latest/docs/setup/additional-setup/config-profiles/){target=_blank}.
+=== "Separate Gateway Recipe"

+    In production settings, it is preferrable to install the Istio gateway component separately, providing the flexibility of upgrading each component independently.

+    This full procedure can be found [in the Istio documentation](https://istio.io/latest/docs/setup/additional-setup/gateway/){target=_blank}.

+    ### Install Istio by itself

+    ```shell
+    istioctl install --set profile=minimal
+    ```

+    ### Install the ingress gateway separately

+    Use the _empty_ profile with the ingress gateway component added "a la carte."

+    1. pick a namespace: istio-ingress

+        ```shell
+        k create ns istio-ingress
+        ```

+    1. Create the `ingress.yaml` installation configuration.

+        ???+ tldr "ingress.yaml"
+            ```yaml linenums="1" hl_lines="7 11 16"
+            --8<-- "install/ingress.yaml"
+            ```

+        Note:

+        1. The use of the `empty` profile
+        1. The association to the above-created namespace
+        1. The assignment of a label to the gateway deployment (so that later, we can define `Gateway` custom resources that target this component).

+    1. Install the Gateway component

+        ```shell
+        istioctl install -f ingress.yaml
+        ```

+    !!! warning "One minor caveat"

+        In subsequent instructions that reference your ingress gateway component, remember to reference the `istio-ingress` namespace in lieu of the `istio-system` which is the namespace that the simpler installation recipe uses.

 ## Verify that Istio is installed